hsadler/internet-news-analysis/README.md

-# Analysis of internet news headline trends
+# Analysis of internet news headlines

-> Work in progress..
+> A scraper of article headlines which performes an analysis of daily, monthly, and all-time term trends.
+Also sends a daily report email.